Description

 Ticks that can transmit Lyme disease are now found in North America, Europe, Asia and North Africa.

 In Canada, ticks that can transmit Lyme disease are found in parts of southern Manitoba, Ontario, Québec and British Columbia and parts of New Brunswick and Nova Scotia.
-For more information, see the Government of Canada web page Lyme disease: Prevention and risks This hyperlink will open in a new window..
+For more information, see the Government of Canada web page Lyme disease: Prevention and risks.

 There are a dozen species of ticks in Québec.
 Since ticks can be transported by birds, they are found in almost all regions of Québec.
 However, not all ticks carry the bacteria.
 The only species that can transmit Lyme disease in Québec and northeastern North America is the Ixodes scapularis tick, also called the “deer tick” or “blacklegged tick”.

-In Québec, according to available surveillance data, Ixodes scapularis ticks are established in the following areas:
+In Québec, according to available monitoring data, Ixodes scapularis ticks are established in certain areas of all Québec regions, with the exception of the following regions:

 Since diagnosing Lyme disease can be difficult in some cases, the actual number of cases is probably higher than the number of cases reported.
 However, in Québec, Lyme disease has been a reportable disease (MADO) since 2003.
 Therefore, doctors and laboratory managers who diagnose a case of Lyme disease must inform the public health authorities.
 This system allows us to track the progression of this disease in Québec.

-The number of cases of Lyme disease reported in Québec since 2014 is as follows:
+The number of Lyme disease cases reported in Québec since 2021 is as follows:

-The fact that Québec winters are less cold than they used to be partly explains the increases before 2020.
-The warmer climate enables the ticks to survive and grow more easily.
-In fact, ticks are active at 4 °C and reach their optimum level of activity at about 25 °C.
+The fact that Québec winters are not as cold as they used to be could partly explain the increase in previous years.
+A milder climate would allow ticks to survive and develop more easily.
+Ticks are active at 4°C and above.
+They reach their optimum level of activity at around 25°C.

 Ticks and tick bites